Chief Governance Officer

-Thomas Pagel is the USGA’s senior managing director of governance, a title he assumed in 2018 after overseeing the Rules of Golf and Rules of Amateur Status teams for seven years.
+Thomas Pagel is the USGA’s Chief Governance Officer, a title he assumed in 2018 after overseeing the Rules of Golf and Rules of Amateur Status teams for seven years.

 In his current role, he adds oversight of both the Rules of Equipment Standards and the Rules of Handicapping, serving as the USGA’s primary global governance leader.
 Pagel is a member of the USGA executive team and reports directly to the CEO.

 Pagel’s golf career began in 2002 when he was selected as a P.J.
 Boatwright intern to support his home state’s Colorado Golf Association.
 Developed by the USGA in 1991, the national paid internship program provides a career pathway into golf administration for hundreds of aspiring leaders each year.